How To Deal With Difficult People: 5 Ways Christians Should Respond to Foolish People

 The Bibleโs Definition of a Fool

-The Bible has a lot to say about difficult (foolish) people, including that these individuals lack wisdom, disregard God’s instruction, take no pleasure in understanding, are quick to anger, and essentially live as though there isn’t a God watching them.
+The Bible has a lot to say about difficult (foolish) people, including that these individuals lack wisdom, disregard God’s instruction, and take no pleasure in understanding.
+They are quick to anger, and essentially live as though there isn’t a God watching them.

-They often act without considering the consequences of how their actions will impact themselves and others, and they lack a moral compass because of their rejection of God’s truths.
+They often act without considering the consequences for themselves and others, and they lack a moral compass because they reject God’s truths.

 A fool is unteachable, not only because they lack listening skills but also because they think they already know everything (Proverbs 12:15, 23:9).
 When confronted with a problem, a foolish person will minimize, deny, and do anything in their power to avoid dealing with reality.